 Specialty License Plate for Pilot Mountain

-A specialty N.C. license plate that displays iconic Pilot Mountain needs more applicants to be made available to the general public.
-In order to obtain approval of the license plate from the N.C.
+A specialty N.C. license plate that displays iconic Pilot Mountain needs more applicants to be made available to the public.
+To obtain approval of the license plate from the N.C.
 General Assembly, 300 applications, with $30 payment for each to the N.C.
-DMV, must be submitted by February 15, 2021.
+DMV, must be submitted by February 10, 2021.

 The plate will generate a stream of income to be used for projects not covered by the State at Pilot Mountain State Park.
 Of the $30 fee, $20 of it will go towards work at Pilot Mountain State Park by the Friends of Sauratown Mountains.
+Citizens will also need to pay their normal plate fees at time of renewal.
 Applicants may be eligible for a Friends of Sauratown Mountains T-Shirt.
 T-Shirts will go to the following applicants: 101st, 150th, 200th, 225th, 250th, 275th and 300th.

 The license plate project right now only has about one-third of the submissions needed to make the plate available for purchase by all North Carolinians.